radianssi/django-infoscreen/README.md

 exit()
 ```

-After this you should have database and Django webapp running in containers.
+After this you should have database and Django web app running in containers.
 You can verify it using command "sudo docker ps".

 Now you can try to log in with recently created superuser credentials http://ip-address-of-this-azure-vm/admin/.
 Try to add release in "Helsinki" and see if it can be seen at http://ip-address-of-this-azure-vm/infoscreen/Helsinki/.
 All set!